The Heart Part 6: Reception

-"The Heart Part 6" garnered overwhelming negative reactions from critics and fans alike, with the song garnering an estimated over 1.5 million dislikes on YouTube as of May 9, 2024.
-In June, Drake deleted an Instagram post promoting the song from his feed, a move that was interpreted in the media as a white flag admission.
+"The Heart Part 6" was negatively received by critics.
 Candace McDuffie of The Root called the song a "cringy response" in which Drake's lyrics come off as a confession to Lamar's pedophilia accusations, and found his disses towards Lamar contradictory and nonsensical.
 Fellow rapper Rick Ross also slammed the song, saying of its lyrical content, "You know ain't nobody playing a song about pedophilia and defending pedophilia in the club".
 Ross singled out one line in particular, "If I was fucking young girls, I promise I'd have been arrested / I'm way too famous for this shit you just suggested" as especially poorly executed.
 Referencing rumors of Drake using ghostwriters and mocking Drake's biracial identity, he remarked, "Whoever wrote that for you should have put more thought into that… White boy, it's your writers.
 Whatever message you translated to them, that wasn't the way they was supposed to do that".
+In June 2024, Drake deleted an Instagram post promoting the song from his feed, a move that was interpreted in the media as a white flag admission.

 Drake's OVO clothing retailer on London's Carnaby Street was vandalized on May 7, 2024, by an unknown graffiti artist, who plastered the phrase "They not like us" in silver lettering on its window.
 The London Metropolitan Police Service have not announced plans to investigate the store tagging and no arrests have been made.
 In the following days, two separate individuals were apprehended by the Toronto Police while attempting to break into Drake's Bridle Path home; the same residence shown on the cover art for Kendrick Lamar's "Not Like Us".